 Appealing little Leigh (www.leighbythesea.co.nz) has a picturesque harbour dotted with fishing boats, and a decent swimming beach at Matheson Bay.
 Apart from the extraordinary Goat Island Marine Reserve on its doorstep, Leigh's other claim to fame is the legendary live-music venue Leigh Sawmill Cafe, which sometimes sees surprisingly big names drop in to play a set or two.

-This pleasant river-mouth village has a great beach, but it’s the wai wera (hot waters) that people come here for.
+This pleasant river-mouth village has a great beach, but it’s the wai wera (hot waters) that attract visitors.
 Warm mineral water bubbles up from 1500m below the surface to fill the 19 pools of the Waiwera Thermal Resort.
-There are various big water slides, barbecues, private tubs ($40) and a health spa, or you can soak and stew while watching a flick in the movie pool.
+Nearby, the 134-hectare Wenderholm Regional Park incorporates bird life, beaches, colonial history and walks.

 Mahurangi & Scandrett Regional Parks